JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-create-first-app.md

 While generating the code for a specific platform, the Kotlin compiler merges expected and actual declarations and generates a single declaration with actual implementations.

-1. When creating a project with the web wizard or using the Kotlin Multiplatform plugin in Android Studio, you get a template with the `Platform.kt` file in the `commonMain` module:
+1. When creating a Kotlin Multiplatform project with IntelliJ IDEA, you get a template with the `Platform.kt` file in the `commonMain` module:

     ```kotlin